Skip to main content

 Connection issues

 Connection problems are the most common type of issue you’ll encounter.
 Usually, they come down to a changed password, an expired security code, or a temporary utility website outage.
-Here’s a breakdown of each status, what caused it, and exactly what to do.
+Status labels match the Glossary — Connection status.
+Use the table for what each status means, what often causes it, what to do next, and how long things usually take.

 StatusWhat it meansWhat likely caused itWhat to doTiming

-New Password NeededThe utility portal is requiring a password reset before allowing login.Many utility websites force periodic password resets (every 60 or 90 days).Go to the utility website directly, reset the password, then use Reconnect in Nectar with the new password.You need to take action.
+New Password NeededThe utility website is forcing a password reset before allowing login.Many utility websites force periodic password resets (every 60 or 90 days).Go to the utility website directly, reset the password, then use Reconnect in Nectar with the new password.You need to take action.

 Additional Credentials NeededThe portal is asking for extra verification — security questions, a PIN, or additional identity confirmation.The utility website added a new verification step, or it’s asking questions that weren’t part of the original setup.Use the Reconnect action and answer the additional prompts.
 You’ll need the answers to any security questions.You need to take action.

-Other ErrorSomething unexpected happened that doesn’t fit the categories above.A wide variety of edge cases — unusual portal behavior, network issues, or something new.Contact [email protected] with the connection name and company name.Contact support.
+Other ErrorSomething unexpected happened that doesn’t fit the categories above.A wide variety of edge cases — unusual portal behavior, network issues, or something new.Email [email protected] with the connection name and company name.Email [email protected].

 How to reconnect